São Tomé and Príncipe: Economic development in the 16th century

-São Tomé would only become economically noteworthy with the introduction of a water-powered sugar mill in 1515, which soon led to the mass cultivation of sugar: "The fields are expanding and the sugar mills, too.
+São Tomé saw significant economic development following the introduction of a water-powered sugar mill in 1515, which led to the mass cultivation of sugar: "The fields are expanding and the sugar mills, too.
 At this time, only two sugar mills are here and another three are being built, counting the mill of the contractors, which is large.
 Similarly, the necessary conditions exist, such as streams and timber, to be able to build many more.
 And the [sugar] canes are the biggest I have ever seen in my life."
 Sugar plantations were organized with slave labor, and by the mid-16th century, the Portuguese settlers had turned the islands into Africa's foremost exporter of sugar.

 Slaves in São Tomé were brought from the Slave Coast of West Africa, the Niger Delta, the island of Fernando Po, and later from the Kongo and Angola.
 In the 16th century, the enslaved were imported from and exported to Portugal, Elmina, the Kingdom of Kongo, Angola, and the Spanish Americas.
 In 1510, reportedly 10,000 to 12,000 slaves were imported by Portugal.
 In 1516, São Tomé received 4,072 slaves with the purpose of re-exportation.
 From 1519 to 1540, the island was the center of the slave trade between Elmina and the Niger Delta.
 Throughout the early to mid-sixteenth century, São Tomé traded in slaves intermittently with Angola and the Kingdom of Kongo.
 In 1525 São Tomé began trafficking slaves to the Spanish Americas, mainly to the Caribbean and Brazil.
 From 1532 to 1536, São Tomé sent an annual average of 342 slaves to the Antilles.
 Prior to 1580, the island accounted for 75 percent of Brazil's imports, mainly slaves.
 The slave trade remained a cornerstone of São Tomé's economy until after 1600.

-The power dynamics of São Tomé in the 16th century were surprisingly diverse with the participation of free mulatto[s] and black citizens in governance.
+The power dynamics of São Tomé in the 16th century were surprisingly diverse with the participation of free mulattos and black citizens in governance.
 Voluntary colonists shunned São Tomé for its disease and food shortages, so the Portuguese crown deported convicts to the island and encouraged interracial relationships to secure the colony.
 Slavery was also not permanent, as demonstrated through the 1515 royal decree granting the manumission of African wives of white settlers and their mixed-race children.
 In 1517, another decree freed the male slaves who had originally arrived on the island with the first colonists.
 After 1520, a royal charter allowed for property-owning, married, free mulattos to hold public offices.
 This was followed by a decree in 1546 establishing civil equality between these qualified mulattos and the white settlers, allowing free mulattos and black citizens opportunities for upward mobility and participation in local politics and business.
 Social divisions led to frequent disputes within the colony's town councils and with the governor and bishop, with constant political instability.